 Arguably, it doesn’t much matter: Even if we don’t enjoy going to museums, we might enjoy telling others about our museum visits—and get ample satisfaction from their improved opinion of us.
 Of course, there’s a risk that these efforts at signaling may backfire, and that our friends may think we’re poseurs.

 From a financial standpoint, none of this much matters, provided we can afford the image we’re seeking to project.
 Not saving enough for retirement and your other goals?
-Perhaps you need a less costly way to signal your self-image.
+Perhaps you need a less costly way to signal your desired self-image.

 Next: Human Capital